HotupdaterHot Updater

 Cloudflare R2 Storage

-Store your Hot Updater bundles in Cloudflare R2 using the Wrangler CLI.
+Store your Hot Updater bundles in Cloudflare R2.

 Installation